JeffTerrell/Guitar-Alternate-Tunings/README.md

 ## Edit identity user in asp net core
 ## https://www.youtube.com/watch?v=QYlIfH8qyrU

 #### I think I can use this video to have edit user functionality for my webpage.
-I only want username and password edit capability.
+I only want username, email and password edit capability.